-- Provide opportunities for neighbors to serve and care for each other.
+- Encouraging neighbors to serve and care for one another

 Ian Winner’s Pedestrian Safety Flags Project